 When Judgment Comes (Psalm 91:7-8)

 A thousand may fall at your side, ten thousand at your right hand.
 You are in battle.
-There’s a open field jammed full of soldiers (recall the battle scenes in The Chronicles of Narnia).
+There’s an open field jammed full of soldiers (recall the battle scenes in The Chronicles of Narnia).
 There are so many soldiers it’s hard to distinguish your comrades from the enemy.
-It is pandimonium.
-Swords are flying and men are dropping right and left.
+It is pandemonium.
+Swords are flying and men are dropping left and right.
 The noise is almost unbearable as vicious yells are mixed with the clanking of armor.
 Panic has set in for most.
-Fear has gripped the souls of men.
-But there you are, in the midst of this all, navigating your steps as clear-headed as ever.
+Fear grips the souls of men.
+But there you are, in the midst of it all, navigating your steps as clear-headed as ever.
 Things are like slow-motion to you.
 You see the destruction, a thousand fallen at your side, ten thousand at your right hand, and you are still standing.
 The dust begins to settle.
-As quickly as the battle began, now silence set in across the field where bodies lay in droves.
+As quickly as the battle began, now silence sets in across the field where bodies lay in droves.
 Unscathed, you gaze among the fallen, you see the recompense of the wicked.

 This is precisely the scene that the psalmist describes in Psalm 91:7–8.
 He’s not talking about a game of dodgeball.
-This is war and people will die.
-And so it is in real life.
-As we go about our day we will never not encounter people with eternal destinies—people who will face the righteous judgment of a holy God.
-And there are two things to say about this in closing.
+This is war and people die.
+So it is in real life.
+As we go about our days we will never encounter people who have no eternal destiny—all people will face the righteous judgment of a holy God.
+What can you say to all this?

-First, praise God for the riches of his glory (Romans 9:22–24).
+Praise God for the riches of His glory (Romans 9:22–24).
 We should be among the fallen.
 We should face God’s judgment (Ephesians 2:1–3).
 But God has shown us mercy.
 God has saved us, neither because of our works nor anything inherent to ourselves.
 We know how much we don’t deserve it and we’re humbled.
-We know we have escaped a destruction we do deserve and we’re in awe.
-Praise God for his mercy.
+We know we have escaped a destruction we deserve and we’re in awe.
+Praise God for His mercy.